spacedmonkey/wp-rest-blocks/README.md

 ## Changelog ##

+### 0.3.1 ###
+* Update translations

 ### 0.3.0 ###

 * Improve support for block that have attributes that use query source type.
 * Improve error handling for those that install this plugin without using composer.

 ### 0.2.1 ###
 * Update dependency.